dorischioma/Sales-Performance-Analysis/README.md

 ## Conclusion
 - The business is experiencing strong growth and high customer activity, but profit margins are being held back by rising costs and extensive discounting.
 Strategic improvements in discount control, regional expansion, and shipping efficiency can significantly boost overall performance.
-- The business is supported primarily by **Consumer-segment, senior, and loyal customers**, who generate the highest revenue and profit with minimal discount dependency.
-Low-value and declining customers are discount-heavy and cost the business more than they contribute.
-Strategic focus on high-value segments and conversion of one-time buyers will drive stronger long-term customer profitability.
+- The business is supported primarily by **Consumer-segment, senior, and loyal customers**, who generate the highest revenue and profit.
+Loyal customers are being rewarded with discounts, which is good for retention, but the discount amount is very high compared to other groups.
+Strategic focus and conversion of occassional, active and one-time buyers segments will drive stronger long-term customer profitability and customer acquisition.
 - Technology dominates as the highest-performing category, supported by strong customer preference across all age groups.
 However, unprofitable discounting, especially in **Tables, Bookcases, and Supplies** is dragging down product margins.
 Best-sellers like **Phones, Chairs, Binders, and Paper** continue to drive both demand and revenue, signaling where the company should concentrate inventory and promotional efforts.
 - Mid-week drop indicates lower buying activity; the business performs strongest at the start and end of the week.
 - Sales momentum is strongest in the first half of the year, with a major peak in Q2.
 The low Q3 performance may indicate seasonal slowdown or reduced consumer activity.